-For this inaugural award cycle, the award winner will be announced at the 2018 AACN Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting).
+For this inaugural 2017 award cycle, the award winner was announced at the 2018 AACN Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting).
 The dean/director of the program receiving the award and the clinical practice representative will be recognized at the AACN Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting) and highlighted in AACN newsletters and press releases as well as on the AACN Web site.
 A plaque will be provided to both the dean and the practice partner.

 2017 Award Winners

 The University of Utah College of Nursing and their practice partner, the University of Utah Hospitals and Clinics

 How The University of Utah College of Nursing's partnership’s collaborative work relates to at least one of the New Era report recommendations

 How The University of Utah College of Nursing's academic-practice partnership exemplifies at least one of the six ideal characteristics